Skip navigation

 Finally, to improve the process still further, the strapping machines were configured to work based on load, switching between different strapping types for paper cartons and plastic boxes.
 This means that as well as shifting goods, the AGVs communicate with the equipment.
 As we discuss below, this was achieved with an on-site PLC

 Today, the vehicles run two eight-hour shifts between 6 am and 10 pm, moving around 300 pallets a day.
 As they work in parallel to their human counterparts, the AGVs take three breaks during operating hours – the perfect moment to recharge their batteries.
-Battery charging takes just 30 minutes, so in practice, the AGVs are always available.
+Battery charging takes just 30 minutes, so in practice, the AGVs are always available

 And all of these tasks take place in a tight space: “The three vehicles had to work within an area of around 60 meters square,” says Łukasz.
 “Luckily the Nipper is very agile and compact, which makes it ideal for small spaces.”